Sidhu faces sedition case for hugging Gen Bajwa

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: A sedition case was filed against cricketer-turned-politician Navjot Singh Sidhu for hugging Pakistan's Chief of Army Staff (COAS) Gen Qamar Javed Bajwa.
+NEW DELHI: A sedition case has been filed against cricketer-turned-politician Navjot Singh Sidhu for hugging Pakistan's Chief of Army Staff (COAS) Gen Qamar Javed Bajwa.

+The case was filed against Sidhu in a Bihar court on Monday for insulting the Indian army by hugging Pakistan's army chief at the oath-taking ceremony of PM Imran Khan.

+Sidhu, a minister in the Congress-led government in Punjab, is under attack for hugging the Pakistan army chief by the BJP and Akali Dal leaders.

-NEW DELHI: A sedition case was filed against cricketer-turned-politician Navjot Singh Sidhu for hugging Pakistan's Chief of Army Staff (COAS) Gen Qamar Javed Bajwa.
+NEW DELHI: A sedition case has been filed against cricketer-turned-politician Navjot Singh Sidhu for hugging Pakistan's Chief of Army Staff (COAS) Gen Qamar Javed Bajwa.

+The case was filed against Sidhu in a Bihar court on Monday for insulting the Indian army by hugging Pakistan's army chief at the oath-taking ceremony of PM Imran Khan.

 Comments